Henery X (long)

 "Hey, B.B.
 Listen, can you get away right now?"
-Officer Rodriguez said in a noticeably urgent manner.
+Officer Rodriguez said noticeably urgently.
 She and Michael were childhood friends, and she was amongst the rare few who were allowed to call him by his nickname.

-"I'd rather wait until I see you too discuss it."
+"I'd rather wait until I see you to discuss it."

 "Sounds serious, Tina."